cutright/DVH-Analytics/README.md

 NEW!!!
 ---------
 DVHA now supports both SQLite and PostgreSQL.

-With SQLite, no admin rights are needed and users no longer need to manually setup a database.
+SQLite:
+* No admin rights needed on your computer
+* No need to figure out how to make user logins and databases in SQL
+* Easier to share your database.
+Just zip (and encrypt), send to colleague

+PostgreSQL:
+* Supports multiple instances of DVHA accessing the same database at once
+* Database may be housed remotely (just need the accessible IP address)
+* Supports user login and password

+Additional SQLite vs PostgreSQL information can be found [here](https://tableplus.com/blog/2018/08/sqlite-vs-postgresql-which-database-to-use-and-why.html).

 How to Run
 ---------